-The Old Fashioned serves creamy mac and cheese made with sharp cheddar as well as an oatmeal stout.
+The Old Fashioned serves creamy mac and cheese made with cheddar aged seven years; pair it with one of the 50-plus brews on tap.

-Badgers games draw crowds to State Street and University of Wisconsin’s Camp Randall Stadium.
+Badgers games draw crowds to State Street and the many sports bars there.
+(There's plenty of shopping and dining, too).

 Explore 16 acres of outdoor gardens (including the Thai pavilion) for free at Olbrich Botanical Gardens, while there, pay $2 to enter the orchid-filled Bolz Conservatory.